 The Role of Industry in Managing the Impacts of Underwater Noise on Marine Life

-Frank Thomsen, Sales Executive, Ecology and Environment, DHI A/SMehr anzeigen
+Frank Thomsen, Senior Marine Scientist, DHI A/SMehr anzeigen

 Marine industries such as shipping, oil and gas exploration, renewables, construction and dredging emit noise into the marine environment.
 This noise can affect marine life in several ways.
 Industry can – and in many cases, this is already taking place – play an active role in protecting marine life.